reegnz/policy-bot-tests/README.md

       - ✅ approval: All rules are approved
         - ✅ team-alpha-review: Approved by alpha-bob
         - ✅ team-beta-review: Approved by beta-charlie
-PASS
---- Running Test: .policy-tests.yml:65: Fail policy when multiple team files are changing with review missing from beta team ---
+✅ PASS: Fail policy when multiple team files are changing with review missing from beta team
   - Evaluation status:
       - Expected: pending
       - Actual: pending